 NOTE: This app is currently in beta stage, meaning that the app is not bug-free, and stability may vary across devices.
 Future updates will improve on this!

-Helix Engine is now a native android application with an Accessibility Service which automates dynamic performance profile switching (battery/balanced/performance modes) to provide better efficiency, improve battery consumption and performance depending on your usage.
+Helix Engine is an Accessibility Service which automates dynamic performance profile switching (battery/balanced/performance modes) to provide better efficiency, improve battery consumption and performance depending on your usage.

 - Root (I think this is obvious but just in case it's not...)

 - An ARM (32-bit ARMv7) or ARM64 (64-bit ARMv8) chipset